laitanawe/introscicomp/_episodes/02-installing-software.md

 Taking this to its conclusion, `module load` will add software to your `$PATH`.
 It "loads" software.
 A special note on this - depending on which version of the `module` program that is installed on the HPC cluster, `module load` will also load required software dependencies.

+Let us use a bioinformatics tool like Fastqc on the cluster.
+Before loading the bioinformatics module, you get `command not found` when you run fastqc:
 ```
 $ fastqc
 ```
 {: .language-bash}

 ```
 -bash: fastqc: command not found
 ```
 {: .output}

+Now load the bioinformatics module:
 ```
 $ module load bioinformatics
 ```